Study-Buddy-G2S6/Study-Buddy-G2S6.github.io/index.md

 If not logged in, most pages redirect to sign-in.
 No guest browsing of user data is allowed for privacy.
 <img src="" />

-## Community Feedback

-We gathered feedback from 5 ICS students who tested the deployed application.

-*(Placeholder - update with feedback):*

 ---